JoshData/jot/README.rst

 * REP: Replace one value with another (typically array elements or property values).
 * MAP: Increment a numeric value by a value, multiply a numeric value by a value, or XOR a boolean value by another boolean value.
-* SLICE (strings): Insert delete, or replace consecutive characters in the string.
+* SPLICE (strings): Insert delete, or replace consecutive characters in the string.
-* SLICE (arrays): Insert, delete, or replace consecutive elements of an array.
+* SPLICE (arrays): Insert, delete, or replace consecutive elements of an array.
 * MOVE: Move consecutive elements of an array from one index to another.
 * PROP: Create, delete, or rename a property on an object or alter a property's value.

 Some of the operations have helpful aliases for common edge cases:

-* INS (insert text or array elements; part of SLICE)
+* INS (insert text or array elements; part of SPLICE)
-* DEL (delete text or array elements; part of SLICE)
+* DEL (delete text or array elements; part of SPLICE)
 * PUT (add a new property; part of PROP)
 * DEL (remove a property; part of PROP)
 * REN (rename a property; part of PROP)